grosser/i18n_data/README.markdown

 This is *SLOW!*
 I am fetching the codes/translations from the svn repo.
 It is indended to write `languages_xx.yml / countries_xx.yml`
-to use in your applications (e.g. Rails...).
+to use in your applications (e.g. Rails / non ruby ...).

 When i find the time to get it working through pkg-isocodes
 (or though the local installation, system independent)